 The Policing Authority is an independent statutory body, established on the 1st January 2016, whose role is to oversee the performance of the Garda Síochána in relation to policing services.
 We also promote public awareness of policing matters and promote and support continuous improvements in policing in Ireland.
-During winter 2024, the Policing Authority will be dissolved and the Policing and Community Safety Authority will be established.
+During winter 2024 it is intended that the Policing Authority will be dissolved and the Policing and Community Safety Authority will be established.